- Course Title: Advanced Composition

 - 2-part essay strategies

-- SAT and ACT timed essays
+- ACT timed essays

 - College application/scholarship personal statements or application essays